You are here:

 Stock Market: Stocks represent ownership in companies, and their values fluctuate based on the performance and prospects of those companies.
 Investors in the stock market may receive dividends and exercise voting rights.

 Commodity Market: Commodities are physical goods or raw materials with intrinsic value.
-Their prices are determined by factors related to production, consumption, and global economic conditions.
+Commodity prices fluctuate based on production rates, consumer demand, and global market trends.
 Investors in commodity markets typically do not receive dividends or voting rights; instead, they profit from price fluctuations.

 Commodity Trading Strategies